-Tropical Storm Cindy threatens 17 million along Gulf Coast
+Tropical Storm Cindy threatens millions along Gulf Coast

 Story highlights

+- Tropical Storm Cindy is projected to make landfall Thursday

-- Up to 12 inches of rain expected could fall from Texas to Alabama
+- Up to 12 inches of rain could fall in parts from Louisiana to Florida Panhandle

-- Tropical Storm Cindy will make landfall Thursday

-At least 17 million people are under a tropical storm warning from San Luis Pass, Texas, to the Alabama-Florida border, said CNN meteorologist Michael Guy.
+At least 17 million people are under a tropical storm warning from San Luis Pass, Texas, to the Alabama-Florida border, CNN meteorologist Michael Guy said.

-Between Wednesday and Thursday morning, the storm could bring up to 12 inches of rain to some areas between Texas and Louisiana.
+By Thursday morning, the storm could bring up to 12 inches of rain to parts of southeastern Louisiana, southern Mississippi, southern Alabama and western portions of the Florida Panhandle.

+"This rainfall could cause life-threatening flash flooding in these areas," the National Hurricane Center said in its latest advisory.

+At 1 p.m.
+ET Wednesday, Cindy was about 170 miles south-southwest of Morgan City, Louisiana, and about 160 miles southeast of Galveston, Texas, with maximum sustained winds of 50 mph, according to the hurricane center advisory.
+It was moving northwest at 9 mph.

+The center of the storm is projected to make landfall sometime Thursday morning over southeastern Texas or southwestern Louisiana.

-Cindy is just the second tropical storm to form in the Atlantic since the hurricane season officially began on June 1.
-The center of the storm is projected to make landfall sometime Thursday morning.
+Cindy is the second tropical storm to form in the Atlantic Ocean since the hurricane season officially began June 1 and the third storm of the year.
+The hurricane season got an early start with Tropical Storm Arlene in April.

-Heavy rain and some flash flooding have been reported along the Gulf Coast and southeastern region since Tuesday but more is on the way.
+Heavy rain and some flash flooding already have been reported along the Gulf Coast, but more is on the way.

-From East Texas to southern Mississippi, Cindy is expected to drop 3-6 inches of rain and some isolated areas could see up to 12 inches of rain, the National Weather Service said.

-The storm will make landfall along the coast between Texas and Louisiana by Thursday morning.

-The most torrential rain would likely be to the east of the center of the storm, because these areas will see a prolonged period of onshore flow, Guy said.
+The most torrential rain would likely be to the east of the storm's center, because these areas will see a prolonged period of onshore flow, Guy said.
+Onshore flow happens when air moves from sea to land, usually with increased moisture.

 As the storm comes ashore, the coast could also face strong winds of up to 50 mph.

-For state officials in Alabama, Louisiana, Mississippi and Texas their greatest concern is flooding.
+Flooding remains the greatest concern for state officials in Alabama, Louisiana, Mississippi and Texas.

-Ahead of the storm, Alabama's Gov. Key Ivey declared a state of emergency to "guarantee state resources are on standby and are ready to assist impacted communities if necessary."

-"There's been a lot of rain in the area over the last 3-4 weeks so the ground is pretty saturated," said Glen Brannan, the plans and operations officer with Alabama's Mobile County emergency management agency.
+Louisiana Gov. John Bel Edwards declared a state of emergency ahead of the storm.

+"All arms of the state's emergency preparedness and response apparatus are taking Tropical Storm Cindy seriously, and we are calling on all Louisianans throughout the state to do so as well," Edwards said in a statement.

 Authorities in Louisiana announced they will close courts and other government buildings across the state on Wednesday.